rust-lang/reference/src/types/pointer.md

 # Pointer types

-All pointers in Rust are explicit first-class values.
+All pointers are explicit first-class values.
 They can be moved or copied, stored into data structs, and returned from functions.

 ## References (`&` and `&mut`)